Driver Risk Premium

 two or more roadside suspensions/prohibitions

-As of March 2018, you'll also pay a Driver Risk Premium if you have two or more distracted driving convictions.
-Find out more about changes coming to Driver Risk Premium (B.C.
+Starting March 1, 2018, you'll also pay a Driver Risk Premium if you have two or more convictions for using an electronic device while driving.
+Find out more about changes to Driver Risk Premium starting March 1, 2018 (B.C.
 Government press release).

 How the Driver Risk Premium is calculated